Chart Color Schemes

 Health

-Health performance in Sandgate - Shorncliffe is well below average with prevalence of common health conditions notable across both younger and older age cohorts
+Health performance in Sandgate - Shorncliffe is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

-Sandgate-Shorncliffe faces significant health challenges, as indicated by health data.
+Sandgate-Shorncliffe faces significant health challenges, as assessed by AreaSearch's analysis of mortality rates and chronic condition prevalence.

 Frequently Asked Questions - Health